Sandra Harding

 Sandra G. Harding (March 29, 1935 – March 5, 2025) was an American philosopher of feminist and postcolonial theory, epistemology, research methodology, and philosophy of science, who directed the UCLA Center for the Study of Women from 1996 to 2000, and co-edited Signs: Journal of Women in Culture and Society from 2000 to 2005.
-Until her decease, she was a Distinguished Professor Emeritus of Education and Gender Studies at UCLA and a Distinguished Affiliate Professor of Philosophy at Michigan State University.
+Until her death, she was a Distinguished Professor Emeritus of Education and Gender Studies at UCLA and a Distinguished Affiliate Professor of Philosophy at Michigan State University.
 In 2013, she was awarded the John Desmond Bernal Prize by the Society for the Social Studies of Science (4S).

 Education and career

 Sandra Harding received her undergraduate degree from Douglass College of Rutgers University in 1956.
-After 12 years working as legal researcher, editor, and fifth-grade math teacher in New York City and Poughkeepsie, N.Y., she returned to graduate school and earned a doctorate from the Department of Philosophy at New York University in 1973.
+After 12 years working as legal researcher, editor, and fifth-grade math teacher in New York City and Poughkeepsie, New York, she returned to graduate school and earned a doctorate from the Department of Philosophy at UCLA in 1973.

 Harding's first university teaching job was at The Allen Center of the State University of New York at Albany, an experimental critical social sciences college which was "defunded" by the state of New York in 1976.
 She then joined the Department of Philosophy at the University of Delaware, with a joint appointment to the Women's Studies Program.
 She was promoted to Associate Professor in 1979, and to full Professor in 1986.
 From 1981 until she left Delaware in 1996, she held a Joint Appointment to the Department of Sociology.
 She was Director of the Women's Studies Program at Delaware 1985–1991 and 1992–1993.

 From 1994 to 1996, she was Adjunct Professor of Philosophy and Women's Studies at UCLA on a half-time basis.
 In 1996, she was appointed Director of the UCLA Center for the Study of Women, which is a research institute.
 She held that position until 2000.
 Meanwhile, since 1996 she has been a Professor in the Graduate Department of Education and the Department of Gender Studies at UCLA.
 In 2012, she was appointed Distinguished Professor of Education and Gender Studies.
 From 2000 to 2005, she also was co-editor of Signs: Journal of Women in Culture and Society.